Bramstorp/JPGToPNG_Converter/README.md

 # JPGtoPNG
 JPG To PNG Converter in python

-To make the converter work please download pip to install the pillow library used for image processing in the project and u have install python3 on the computer
+To make the converter work u need to download pip to also install the pillow library used for image processing in the project and u have install python3 on the computer

 PIL (Python Imaging Library (Fork)) https://pypi.org/project/Pillow/